Is Coworking Dead?

 If anything, coworking, shared offices and flex spaces – arrangements where small businesses, freelancers, startups and remote workers can rent a desk or a furnished private office with all the amenities of a professional workplace – seem to be popping up everywhere.
 In fact, the demand for this type of workplace is growing by the day.

-It’s predicted that the square footage allocated to flexible or coworking use will grow from 2% of total leased space today to 10-20% in 2030.
+It’s predicted that the square footage allocated to flexible or coworking use will grow to 10-20% of total U.S. leased space in 2030 and 30% globally in corporate real estate portfolios.

 In fact, the need for more office space flexibility is driving a structural shift in the leasing market.
 While traditional office uses are shrinking, flexible spaces (coworking) are growing their share: